Wang-Xinkai/recruit-system/README.md

 + Entire databse model in mysql and connect with Django.
 + Communication with frontend via request and cross area.

-TODO:

-+ Other functions needed for the entire system.
 + Recommendation algorithm and reminder function.
++ All the functions needed for the system

+The system now can cooperate with fromtend without errers.

 The frontend is in [here](https://github.com/zhouxy1003/SEProject)